Oleksii1O1/Iot-13-2025/README.md

 # Iot-13-2025
-My first repo in 2025.
+My first repo for IOT in 2025.